ethereum/ethereum-org-website/src/content/staking/withdrawals/index.md

 The Shanghai/Capella upgrade enables **staking withdrawals** on Ethereum, allowing people to unlock rewards and optionally fully withdrawal funds from staking.
 Rewards payments will automatically and regularly be sent to a provided withdrawal address linked to each validator.
 Users can also exit staking entirely, unlocking their full validator balance.

-Validator operators who did not provide a withdrawal address on initial deposit will need to upgrade withdrawal credentials before any withdrawals will be enabled for their account.
-The [Staking Launchpad](https://launchpad.ethereum.org/withdrawals) has instructions on when and how to do this.
+**Note to validator operators**: If you did not provide a withdrawal address on initial deposit, you will need to upgrade withdrawal credentials before any withdrawals will be enabled for your validator account.
+The [Staking Launchpad](https://launchpad.ethereum.org/withdrawals) has more details on when and how to do this.

 ## Staking rewards {#staking-rewards}